lesleyzhao/Computer_Vision_Color_Research/README.md

-# Computer Vision Color Research on Luxury Car Brands
+# Computer Vision Color Research

 ## 📌 Project Overview

-This project focuses on separating an image's foreground and background in **Python** and computing the corresponding **color values (Hue, Saturation, Value - HSV)** for both.
-By leveraging **OpenCV** and **image processing techniques**, the project aims to analyze and quantify image colorfulness.
+This project focuses on separating an image's foreground and background in **Python** and **computing the corresponding color values (Hue, Saturation, Value - HSV)** for both.
+By leveraging **OpenCV and image processing techniques**, the project aims to analyze and quantify image colorfulness.
+This work was conducted under the guidance of Professor Jeffrey Lee as part of a research study on luxury product color-pricing analysis.

 ## 🚀 Features
 - **Foreground and Background Segmentation** – Extract distinct layers from images.